mummer4/mummer/README.md

         out.png    The plotted image file, postscript or png depending on the selected terminal type.

-        NOTES:
+**Notes:**

 For alignments with multiple reference or query sequences, be sure to use the -r -q or -R -Q options to avoid overlaying multiple plots in the same space.
 For better looking color gradient plots, try the postscript terminal and avoid the png terminal.

-   ** nucmer2xfig **
+###nucmer2xfig

-        DESCRIPTION:
+**Description:**

 Script for plotting nucmer hits against a reference sequence.
-See top of script for more information, or see if 'mummerplot' or 'mapview' has the functionality required as they are properly maintained.
+See top of script for more information, or see if `mummerplot` or `mapview` has the functionality required as they are properly maintained.

-   ** repeat-match **
+###repeat-match

-        DESCRIPTION:
+**Description:**

 Finds exact repeats within a single sequence.

         USAGE:
         repeat-match  [options]  <seq>